mongodb/specifications/source/retryable-writes/retryable-writes.rst

 ========

-MongoDB 3.6 will implement support for server sessions, which are shared resources within a cluster identified by an opaque session ID.
-Drivers compatible with MongoDB 3.6 will also implement support for driver sessions, which are always associated with a server session and will allow for certain commands to be executed within the context of a server session.
+MongoDB 3.6 will implement support for server sessions, which are shared resources within a cluster identified by a session ID.
+Drivers compatible with MongoDB 3.6 will also implement support for client sessions, which are always associated with a server session and will allow for certain commands to be executed within the context of a server session.

 Additionally, MongoDB 3.6 will utilize server sessions to allow some write commands to specify a transaction ID to enforce at-most-once semantics for the